 The online environment can seem amazing, especially as it offers much more flexibility than a conventional job.
 At the same time, you have the chance to make money doing something you actually enjoy.
 That all sounds like a win-win.

 Absolutely, 100% realistically, your laptop truly can be a great tool for making money.
-Laptops are just a portable computer, and let you take your work with you wherever you go.
+A laptop is just a portable computer, and lets you take your work with you wherever you go.
 You could work on the beach drinking a margarita (although I don’t advise it).
 The idea does sound too good to be true, but I have literally done this.

 You do have to be extremely careful though, as there are a ton of scams out there too.
 In fact, most of the sites that promote ways to make money online are manipulative in some way or another.
 Figuring out the real opportunities from the scams is possible but it means that you have to look very carefully.

-Running an online business from laptop is a legit concept.
+Running an online business from a laptop is a legit concept.
 But it's not “easy” to get started, and you have to put in a significant amount of work into setting up systems that allow you to maintain all your work while you travel.
+This is true regardless of the business approach that you take.

 So using a laptop to run your business may be a smart idea from a financial standpoint too.